Meet the Law School Team

-Dr Catherine Easton, Head of School.
-Reader in Information Technology Law and Intellectual Property
+Professor Catherine Easton, Head of School.
+Professor in Information Technology Law and Intellectual Property

 It is my absolute pleasure to be Head of Lancaster University Law School and to work with a talented and committed group of staff to deliver Law and Criminology programmes of the highest quality.
 We’re known for our interactive, inclusive teaching style, and for our approachability.
 I’m extremely proud of our award-winning Law Clinics and of our outstanding record of student employability.
 Our Law and Criminology Societies are among the most active in the university.